 You spend the lead up to your big interview researching and prepping, then the big moment comes and goes in what can feel like a bit of a blur!

-It’s natural to second guess how it went and whether you made the right impression.
+After an interview, it’s natural to second guess how it went, whether you made the right impression and did enough to secure a job offer.

 1. IT LASTS LONGER THAN EXPECTED